BishopFox/BrokenHill/docs/all_command-line_options.md

 ### --exclude-nonascii-tokens

-Bias the adversarial content generation data to avoid using tokens that are not printable ASCII text.
+Bias the adversarial content generation data to avoid using tokens that are not ASCII text.
+Testing is performed using Python's `.isascii()` method, which considers characters 0x00 - 0x7F "ASCII".
+Note that this option does not exclude the characters 0x00 - 0x1F, so you probably want to add `--exclude-nonprintable-tokens` when using this option.

+### --exclude-nonprintable-tokens

+Bias the adversarial content generation data to avoid using tokens that contain non-printable characters/glyphs.
+Testing is performed using Python's `.isprintable()` method, which internally uses `Py_UNICODE_ISPRINTABLE()`.
+[The Py_UNICODE_ISPRINTABLE specification](https://peps.pythondiscord.com/pep-3138/#specification) is somewhat complex, but is probably at least close to what you have in mind when you imagine "non-printable" characters.
+The ASCII space (0x20) character is considered printable.

 ### --exclude-profanity-tokens, --exclude-slur-tokens, and --exclude-other-highly-problematic-content